Virtual colonoscopy (VC) is an imaging or x-ray test that looks for cancer, polyps, or other disease in the large intestine (colon).

 - Virtual colonoscopy can view the colon from many different angles.
-This is not as easy with conventional colonoscopy.
+This is not as easy with regular colonoscopy.

 - Virtual colonoscopy does not require sedation.
 You can usually go back to your normal activities right away after the test.
-Conventional colonoscopy uses sedation, and usually the loss of a work day.
+Regular colonoscopy uses sedation and often the loss of a work day.

 - Virtual colonoscopy using CT scanners expose you to radiation.

-- Conventional colonoscopy has a small risk of bowel perforation.
-There is virtually no risk from virtual colonoscopy.
+- Regular colonoscopy has a small risk of bowel perforation (creating a small tear).
+There is almost no such risk from virtual colonoscopy.